 For 23 years, the American Bankers Association (ABA) has coordinated the Teach Children to Save campaign by partnering with banks throughout the country to bring important financial lessons to young people.
 In an effort to teach students the value of saving money, bankers volunteer to visit schools and encourage strong financial practices through discussions, lessons, and activities.

 First Interstate Bank plays an active role in teaching students throughout Idaho, Montana, Oregon, South Dakota, Washington, and Wyoming to practice healthy, responsible financial habits.
 In 2018 alone, First Interstate Bank employees gave 160 presentations to over 5,700 students in our footprint.
-For more information and resources, visit the Teach Children to Save website.

 In conjunction with Teach Children to Save this year, our branches are holding the 12th annual Piggy Bank Contest.
 Children ages 3-12 have the opportunity to make and decorate a piggy bank and bring it into one of our local branches, where it will put on display for other customers to admire.
 First- and Second-place winners will be chosen for each of the age groups.